Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 1. Student request to complete task(s) in the task list.
 2. System receive the request and request Student to hand in evidences.
 3. Student submit files or image as evidences.
-4. System receive evidences and mark task(s) as completed
+4. System receive evidences and mark task(s) as completed.

 Alternative Flow
 """"""""""""""""